florianb/atom-panetastic/README.md

 **active:** optional: Activation-state of your pane, if set to false, toggling the pane to open is not permitted.
 Closing the pane is always possible.
 Standard is `true`.

 **size:** optional: Initial size of your pane if it get's toggled and wasn't resized.
 You may provide a css-like height-value as string or a pixel-count as number.
+Standard is a fourth of the current document-height.

 ### Attributes